hurtn/ranger-migration/deployment.md

 -  SPNID: Service principal client ID (only required if using a service principal vs Fn app identity to set ACL permissions)
 -  SPNSecret: Service principal secret.
 Note this can be stored securely as a key vault value.
 Use the format @Microsoft.KeyVault(SecretUri=https://keyvaultname.vault.azure.net/secrets/spnsecret/id)
 -  tenantID: Tenant ID.
 This is used when looking up user/group object IDs in AAD
--

-5. Assign permissions to the __Service Principal__ or __Managed Identity__to access the Database, KeyVault and Storage
+5. Assign permissions to the __Service Principal__ or __Managed Identity__ to access the Database, KeyVault and Storage

     1. To access key vault, add an Access Policy so that the identity has permissions to get secrets
-    2. Follow step 4 above to grant permissions to the database
+    2. Follow step 4 in the infrastructure requirements above to grant permissions to the database
-    3. Add the Storage Blob Data Owner or custom role provied in the repository which denies blob data access
+    3. To the target storage account, add the Storage Blob Data Owner or custom role (provied in this repository which denies blob data access) to the identity

-6. Run the setup script setupddl.sql with the correct user.
+6. Run the setup script setupddl.sql in this repository:
     - Read the comments at the top of the script file.
     - If using the managed identity of the function app then login to the database with a priviledged account which has permissions to execute the script on behalf of the function app managed identity.
 Uncomment the "execute as" statement and enter the function app managed identity name to ensure that CDC is created for the user specified in the function app connection string
     - If using a SQL user, then login to the database and run the script.